Recipe for Cinnamon Rolls

 7. While the rolls are cooling, make the frosting.
 In a medium bowl, whisk together butter, sugar, milk, and vanilla.
 Frost the cooled cinnamon rolls generously!

-Note-my dad never measures the butter, brown sugar, raisins, and cinnamon, but a good estimate is 4 tablespoons softened butter, 1 cup brown sugar, 1 cup raisins, and 1 tablespoon ground cinnamon.
+Note-my dad never measures the butter, brown sugar, raisins, and cinnamon, but I estimated in the ingredient list.
 Divide these ingredients between the two halves of dough.
 My dad is always very generous with the ingredients!
 You can refrigerate the rolls overnight and bake in the morning.
 Put the rolls in the pans and cover with plastic wrap.
 Refrigerate overnight.
 In the morning, pull the rolls out and let them come to room temperature and rise a little.
 Bake and enjoy!

 Follow twopeasandpod on Instagram and show us what recipes you are making from our blog!
 Use the hashtag #twopeasandtheirpod!
 We want to see what you are making in your kitchen!